feminism-chat/feminism-chat.github.io/links.md

 ***

 Have an awesome link you want added here?
-Give us a shout in the channel!
+Give us a shout in the channel, [##feminist](ircs://chat.freenode.net:6697/%23%23feminist)!